cloudmesh/client/docs/source/system.rst

   Python 2.7.10
   pip 7.0.3

-Oon OSX as well as the other operating systems we **require** you to use virtualenv.
+On OSX as well as the other operating systems we **require** you to use virtualenv.
 First you need to find which version of python you use.
 You can say::